 - Not providing workers with a paycheck.
-Some employers do not pay wages and their servers work solely for tips.
-This practice violates the FLSA.
+Some employers do not pay wages, and their servers work solely for tips.
+This practice violates the Fair Labor Standards Act (FLSA).

-- Failing to provide a minimum wage.
-Your employer is never allowed to pay you less than the minimum wage, even if you have a slow shift.
+- Failing to pay a minimum wage.
+Your employer can never pay you less than the minimum wage, even if you have a slow shift.